Washington State Guard: Organization

 The Washington State Guard consists of two brigades.
 The First Infantry Brigade is located at the Seattle Armory and maintains two battalions in Olympia and Everett.
 The Second Infantry Brigade is located in Spokane.
 The WSG HQ is located at Camp Murray in Tacoma, Washington.
 State Guard soldiers drill in a non-pay status one day a month and two days during the summer.
 However, WSG soldiers can and have been called up to paid state active duty to support the Washington Military Department in a variety of missions within the state.
 They have been deployed to the State Emergency Operations Center and many county emergency operations centers to coordinate National Guard resource requests to state or federally declared disasters.
 State Guard members may resign their enlistment or commission at any time, unless mobilized or in paid state active duty status.
 Most WSG soldiers have served in the military, but some come straight from civilian life.

 Despite the terms (e.g. "brigade" and "battalion") used for the units comprising the State Guard, actual personnel strength is cadre only, meaning that while a skeleton organization exists, for real-world deployment the organization would have to be filled by the "calling out" of the unorganized militia of the state by the Governor.

 Personnel

-As of 2016 the Washington State Guard had 80 personnel.
-Officers and enlisted personnel serve on a voluntary basis without pay, unless mobilized by the Governor of Washington, at which time they are paid at the same rate an equivalent rank in the National Guard would be paid.
+The Washington State Guard has an authorized cadre strength of 120 plus military personnel.
+Officers and enlisted personnel train mostly on a voluntary basis without pay, unless authorized and/or mobilized by the Governor of Washington, at which time they are paid at the same rate an equivalent rank in the National Guard would be paid.
 State Guard personnel, however, are eligible for free hunting licenses in Washington.